V-Sekai/manuals/docs/decisions/20210529-setup-avatar-uploading-for-vrchat-on-linux.md

 Drop the VRM character into the Characters folder inside of Assets.

+Open the VRM character prefab and select the root node and then export as a VRChat Avatar.

+Save the avatar to Assets/VRChat Character.

 ## Positive Consequences <!-- optional -->

 - Improve interoperatibility